-- Complete a data breach report form (which can be obtained from the school office - Email the completed form to K Vernon, Headteacher
+- Complete a data breach report form (which can be obtained from the Business Manager; - Email the completed form to the Business Manager.

 Where appropriate, you should liaise with your line manager about completion of the data report form.
 Breach reporting is encouraged throughout the School and staff are expected to seek advice if they are unsure as to whether the breach should be reported and/or could result in a risk to the rights and freedom of individuals.
-They can seek advice from their line manager, or the DPO.
+They can seek advice from their line manager, Business Manager, Headteacher or the DPO.

 Once reported, you should not take any further action in relation to the breach.
 In particular you must not notify any affected individuals or regulators or investigate further.
-The Headteacher will acknowledge receipt of the data breach report form and take appropriate steps to deal with the report in collaboration with the DPO.
+The Business Manager will acknowledge receipt of the data breach report form and take appropriate steps to deal with the report in collaboration with the DPO.